Danger Diamond

 POI – Poison.

-The danger diamond can be used to supplement GHS markings, especially in large industrial plants, but cannot replace mandatory GHS markings.
+The hazard diamond can be used to supplement GHS labels, particularly in large industrial facilities, but it cannot replace mandatory GHS-compliant labels.

 Kasia